-Please see our Department Page for more information about the program.
+Please see the Mechatronics Department for more information about the program.

 MTT-010: Introduction to Technology and Careers (1.0 Lecture/1.0 Lab) (Min Credits: 2.0)

 This course exposes students to the field of mechatronics and control system disciplines.
 The course presents basic skills necessary to succeed as mechatronics student.
 The nature of control system in different process industries and the role of mechatronics technicians are explored.
 Communication skills for reports are developed.
 Guest speakers from local process firms and tours to local companies are included.

 MTT-012: Electronic Systems Measurement and Troubleshooting (1.0 Lecture/1.0 Lab) (Min Credits: 2.0)